kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter1.md

 In the case of the breast cancer data set, there are only two possible classes: 0 or 1.
 You will perform a count of the number of occurrences of both classes and select the correct answer from the options below

 For calculating the number of occurrences per class, remember from the first exercise, that you could obtain all values for a given column by using `dataframe['columnname']`.
 To have the corresponding count per value for this column we need to extend that command by invoking the `.value_counts()` function.
-So the resulting command becomes: `breast_cancer['diagnosis'].value_counts()`
+So the resulting command becomes: `bc['diagnosis'].value_counts()`

 `@possible_answers`
 1. There are 212 samples with malignant tumors vs 357 benign - no significant class imbalance